michaeleggers/Bayernstein/tools/lightmapper/readme.md

 # Lightmapper for TrenchBroom Scenes

 This lightmapper, built primarily with PyOpenGL and GLFW, allows you to generate and visualize lightmaps for 3D scenes created in TrenchBroom.
-The main interaction point (for now) is the `lightmapper.ipynb` notebook, which provides controls for configuring, rendering, and displaying the lightmaps.

 ## Getting Started